Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Introduction

 To investigate how LLM sycophancy influences MAS decisions, we use a multi-agent framework where a user makes an assertion and six LLMs interact over multiple rounds, holding stances for or against it.
 In round 0, each agent independently judges if it supports or opposes the user assertion.
 In subsequent rounds, agents see their peers' latest responses and may revise their answer.
-We study how agents revise their opinions when shown both peer opinions and sycophancy rankings.
-We first score model sycophancy using static (pre-discussion) and dynamic (online) scoring strategies.
-Scores are computed by giving the system situations where the user expresses an incorrect stance, and penalizing LLMs that support the user when they inherently disagree with the stance.
+We study how agents revise their opinions when shown both peer opinions and peer sycophancy rankings.
+We first score model sycophancy using static (pre-discussion) and then try dynamic (online) scoring strategies.
+Sycophancy scores are computed by giving the system situations where the user expresses an incorrect stance, and penalizing LLMs that support the user when they inherently disagree with the stance.
 These scores are then converted to rankings, which serve as credibility signals to help agents resist pressure from peers who are likely to agree with the user against their own beliefs.
 We aim to measure how often models endorse an incorrect user assertion under peer influence that they would not support in isolation.
 We hypothesize that sycophancy-based information would help models base their judgments on the opinions of more trustworthy agents.
+A practical advantage is that our sycophancy scores require only the model's stance and the user's stance, not the correct answer, unlike credibility signals such as model accuracy.

 We find that providing agents with information about peers' sycophancy helps them avoid influence from highly sycophantic peers.
 This leads to an absolute 10.5 percentage point increase in the accuracy of the majority opinion at the end of the discussion with respect to that without any such information.
-Another advantage of sycophancy estimates is that unlike accuracy scores, they do not require ground-truth correctness information and just need model stance and user stance, so they can be used in a variety of tasks.
+Another advantage of sycophancy estimates is that, unlike accuracy scores, they require no ground-truth correctness at inference time and need only model stance and user stance, so they can be used in a variety of tasks.